wp-plugins/yet-another-stars-rating/readme.txt

 2. Another example of a restaurant review

 == Changelog ==

+= 0.4.1 =
+* Added 2 sizes for "overall_rating" and "visitor_votes" stars sets, now you can choose between 16px, 24px and 32px (default)
+* MANY code changes: it should be a little faster
+* Fixed typo errors

 = 0.4.0 =
 * Popup shortcode creatore it's now tabbed and got a link to the new doc